ai-action/diffused/README.md

 ### `--inference-steps`

-**Optional** (*int*): Number of diffusion steps used during image generation.
+**Optional** (*int*): The number of diffusion steps used during image generation.
 The more steps you use, the higher the quality, but the generation time will increase.

 ```sh
 diffused CompVis/stable-diffusion-v1-4 "astronaut rides horse" --inference-steps=50